Here at Fairbanks Orthodontic Group, we are dedicated to patient care, especially in the case of an emergency.

 Any time you have pain, whether it is a painful tooth or appliance, it is important to contact us.

 Many problems can be solved simply at home, though we always have appointments if you need help.
-You can do a few things at home to ensure that we will be able to fix your braces right away.

 - If the wire has moved, you may be able to move it back with needle-nosed pliers.